Curriculum

 Palliative Core Didactics Small Group Sessions:

-On Monday afternoons, the fellows attend didactics on key Palliative Care topics and other aspects of serious illness care.
-Teaching occurs in a small group format taught by faculty across Palliative Care, Geriatrics, Neurology, Hematology & Oncology, Radiation Oncology, Pediatrics, Psychology, Psychiatry, Quality Improvement, Ethics, and more.
-Fellows also have a 2 week orientation with core topics in symptom management and communication prior to starting clinical rotations.
-Some of the special curricular threads throughout the year include addiction, pain management, career development, medical teaching, and sustainable practice.
+Every Tuesday afternoon following orientation, the fellows have didactics on key Palliative Care topics and other aspects of serious illness care.
+Teaching occurs in a small group format taught by faculty across Palliative Care, Ethics, Geriatrics, Neurology, Hematology & Oncology, Radiation Oncology, Pediatrics, Psychology, Psychiatry, and more.
+Some of the longitudinal curricular threads throughout the year include addiction, pain management, career development, medical teaching, quality improvement (with a goal of submitting a group abstract to AAHPM at the end of the year) palliative psychiatry, and sustainable practice.

 Communication Skills Workshops: